sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 IPv6 will require a fundamentally different dominance model that deserves its own treatment and time.
 Maybe next year!

+---

+### How BGP Shapes the Global Internet Map

+For this edition, I processed over 15 years of BGP snapshots and PeeringDB archives to build the Logical Dominance model.
+Reconstructing this history was easily the hardest part of the project.
+I quickly realized that reliable archival data for physical peering effectively vanishes before 2010, which set a hard limit on how far back I could take the timeline.

 #### Defining Logical Dominance

 Logical Dominance is calculated by summing the number of unique IPv4 addresses originated by an ASN and attributed to a given city.
 Overlapping prefixes are deduplicated using longest-prefix normalization so that no address space is counted twice.